Flying-Toast/qiyi_smartcube_protocol/README.md

 For cube->app messages, there is a 16 bit little-endian "opcode" after the length.
 The opcode specifies the type of message. **app->cube messages do not have an opcode.** (TODO: Is there a way to know which kind of message they are without just guessing from the length?)

-These are the kinds messages:
+These are the kinds of messages:
 - [*App Hello*](#app-hello)
 - [*Cube Hello*](#cube-hello)
 - [*ACK*](#message-acknowledgement)